-Also known as a carotid ultrasound, a carotid Doppler is a safe, noninvasive test that allows Dr. Reynolds and Dr. Maddukuri to confirm that your carotid arteries are healthy and unblocked.
+Also known as a carotid ultrasound, a carotid Doppler is a safe, noninvasive test that allows Dr. Maddukuri, Dr. Mallick, and Dr. Moore to confirm that your carotid arteries are healthy and unblocked.
 Using sound waves, they can see into your artery, checking blood flow speed and direction and detecting any plaque buildup.

-If your carotid Doppler concludes that you’re at a heightened risk for stroke, Dr. Maddukuri and Dr. Reynolds tailor a treatment plan for you.
+If your carotid Doppler concludes that you’re at a heightened risk for stroke, Dr. Maddukuri, Dr. Mallick, and Dr. Moore tailor a treatment plan for you.
 It may be simpler than you expect, too.
 Lifestyle changes like increased exercise and healthy eating are powerful tools in defending against stroke.

 Keep your arteries healthy and your brain oxygenated.
 Call Sunnyvale Cardiology or schedule your appointment online to discuss your risk for carotid disease and your resources for preventing it.